DataMigrators/cpd-docs.mettleci.io/source-markdown/testing-flows-using-datetime-references.md

 }
 ```

-Be careful when setting DSJobStartTimestamp in conjunction with either DSJobStartDate or DSJobStartTime, the MettleCI Unit Testing feature does not enforce that these parameters are logically consistent.
+**Note:** Be careful when setting `DSJobStartTimestamp` in conjunction with either `DSJobStartDate` or `DSJobStartTime` as the DataStage test case capability does not attempt to enforce logical consistency between these parameters.